-9 Enreach Labs, Omladinskih brigada 90 V, Belgrade, Serbia
+1 Enreach Labs, Omladinskih brigada 90 V, Belgrade, Serbia

-Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department ICT College for vocational studies, Zdravka Čelara 16, Belgrade, Serbia monitored through Intrusion Detection Systems (IDS) and firewalls" (p.
+2 Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department ICT College for vocational studies, Zdravka Čelara 16, Belgrade, Serbia monitored through Intrusion Detection Systems (IDS) and firewalls" (p.
 29).
 Web application developers have a very difficult task to create a quality web application that will be protected from malicious attacks, especially if we keep in mind that an army of hackers is working to detect the weaknesses of web applications and that they are very motivated because it often allows them significant financial gain.
-This is also indicated by Shahriar (2018) "Despite the awareness of web application developers about safe programming practices, there are still many aspects in web applications that can be exploited by an attacker" (p.
+This is also indicated by Shahriar (2018) "Despite the awareness of web applications that can be exploited by an attacker" (p.
 1).
 Additional problem is that there are many inexperienced developers who are not aware of the potential consequences of security vulnerabilities in a web application.

-Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department ICT College for vocational studies, Zdravka Čelara 16, Belgrade, Serbia
+3 Academy of Technical and Art Applied Studies Belgrade (ATUSS) - Department ICT College for vocational studies, Zdravka Čelara 16, Belgrade, Serbia